 Rallies held in Ramallah to press Palestinian president to stand in January poll.

-Robert Gibbs, the White House spokesman, said ahead of the talks: “The policy of the United States government for many decades has been: no more settlements, that’s not something that is new (with) this administration.”
+“The policy of the United States government for many decades has been: no more settlements, that’s not something that is new [with] this administration,” Robert Gibbs said.

-Palestinian officials said Abbas’s move last Thursday was due to his disenchantment with the US stance on Israeli settlements.
+Palestinian officials said that Abbas’s move on Thursday was due his disenchantment with the US’s stance on Israeli settlements.

-Those comments were interpreted by many Palestinians as US support for Israel’s plan to continue several settlement projects on land that the Palestinians say should form part of their future state.
+Those comments were interpreted by many Palestinians as US support for Israel’s plan to continue several settlement projects on land that the Palestinians says should form part of a future state.

-Clinton later said that the Obama administration still wanted a total freeze on all settlement building activity, but that it should not be a precondition for fresh talks between Israel and the PA.
+Clinton later said that that Obama administration still wants a total freeze on all settlement building activity, pending new peace negotiations between Israel and the PA.